jpmairinque/jpmairinque/README.md

 -  🎨 user interface & experience
 - 👨🏽‍💻  front-end engineer @ [arkmeds](https://www.arkmeds.com.br/)

-✔ Check out the projects READMEs to find out more about them :)
+✔ Check out the READMEs of the projects to find out more about them :)

 ##
 <div style="display: inline_block">